 A: A representation agreement is a legal document that allows you to appoint someone as your representative to make health and personal care decisions for you.

-There are two levels of representation agreement, a section 7 agreement and a section 9 agreement.
+There are two types of representation agreement: a section 7 agreement and a section 9 agreement.

 A section 7 agreement gives limited powers to a representative to deal with certain aspects of a person's estate and their personal needs.
-A section 7 agreement can be granted by a person having diminished capacity.
+A section 7 agreement can be granted by a person who has diminished capacity.

-A section 9 agreement can go into detail as to how you want your financial affairs and your personal needs cared for during any incapacity or other event occurring which prevents you from making those decisions for yourself.
-A section 9 agreement can dictate under what circumstances your representative can act and what input he or she must seek from yourself and others in making decisions.
+A section 9 agreement can provide more detailed instructions regarding how you would like your representative to help you manage your health and personal care needs.
+A section 9 agreement can dictate under what circumstances your representative can act and what input they must seek from you and others in making decisions.

-We encourage you to seek legal advice if you are contemplating a representation agreement as there are specific rules that must be observed in executing a representation agreement may not be effective if it is improperly drafted.
+We encourage you to seek legal advice if you are contemplating a representation agreement, as a representation agreement may not be effective if it is improperly drafted.

 Q: What is meant by mental “capacity” and “incapacity”?

 A: The term “capacity” means the ability of a person to act freely and to understand fully the nature and effect of their actions.
 The term ”incapacity” means an inability to understand the nature and effect of your actions; an inability to exercise independent judgment.
 There are degrees of diminished capacity.

 Q: Can a person who has diminished mental capacity sign a representation agreement?